DimazzzZ/kohana-boilerplate/README.md

 # Requirements

 - PHP 5.3
-- Apache2 mod rewrite (or nginx similar config) for 'app' and 'public' directories separation
+- Apache2 mod rewrite (or nginx similar config) for 'private' and 'public' directories separation

 # Features

 KB uses a structure that a bit different from original Kohana.
-All framework files are stored in 'app' directory that isolated from any public access.
+All framework files are stored in 'private' directory that isolated from any public access.
 All public files are stored in 'public' directory (css, js, html etc.).
 Here you can found original Kohana index.php - the only php file accessible externally.